 The partnership with the London Philharmonic Orchestra continues in 2020.
 Svarfvar returns to the LPO and Abbey Road Studios at the beginning of 2020 for a longed-for recording of ReBach.
-The composition features the J S Bach violin concerto recomposed by Swedish composer Johan Ullén.
+The composition features the J S Bach violin concertos recomposed by Swedish composer Johan Ullén.

-Conductors with whom Christian has worked include Vassily Sinaisky, Hannu Lintu, Lawrence Renes, Jorma Panula, Brett Dean, Douglas Boyd, Christopher Warren-Green and Joana Carneiro to name a few.
+Conductors with whom Christian has worked include Vassily Sinaisky, Hannu Lintu, Lawrence Renes, Jorma Panula, Brett Dean, Douglas Boyd, Christopher Warren-Green, and Joana Carneiro to name a few.